P-EDMS/words/design.md

 - O(n).
 Linear-time algorithm.

-To get words out of a sentence, its unavoidable that we need to go through each and every character in that stream of characters, and it could be done in single pass.
+To get words out of a sentence, we have to scan each and every character in that stream of characters, and it could be done in single pass.